 Boy, oh boy, do I have a lot of interesting data to share these days.
 Although COVID has driven a lot of it, I've finally been able to dig into some things that have been bugging me forever with the help of my team.
 Finally, I think we'll have both...

+MASSIVE UPDATE, please go here instead.
 Over the years, I've produced a number of talks relating to pediatric compensation models leveraging a series of surveys PCC has done over the years.
-Although certain attitudes and favor have evolved over time, I find myself returning to the same na...
+Although certain attitudes and favor have evolved over ti...

 Yes, Paul and I will be back on Thursday - I'm working on some interesting data analysis now.
 We also have some interesting and insightful guests (Verden and PedsOne), so tune in.